Composite bow

-Like other bows, they lost importance with the introduction and increasing accuracy of guns.
-In some areas, composite bows were still used and were further developed for leisure purposes.
-Early modern Turkish bows were specialized for flight archery (shooting for distance).
+Composite bows began to be supplanted by guns in the early modern period.
+In some areas, composite bows survived, and were further developed for leisure purposes.
+Early modern Turkish bows were specialized for long-distance archery.
 Composite bows are still made and used in Korea and in China, and the tradition has been revived elsewhere.
-Modern replicas are available, often made with fiberglass bellies and backs with a natural or man-made core.
+Modern replicas are available, often incorporating natural and synthetic materials.